 Making a decision on services to get started with is a sticking point for many new VAs.
 The good news is, it doesn’t have to be.
 There’s no rulebook anywhere that says you have to stick with a specific service offering once you start and again – you want to pick a few services (ideally two to three) that you can get started with right away.

-As you start earning income, you can decide which services and skills you’d like to learn more about and branch into as you build your business!
+As you start earning income, you can decide which services you’d like to learn more about and branch into as you build your business!

-When most people think of typical VA services the things that come to mind are checking email, returning phone calls, managing social media and managing their client’s calendar as well as other remote administrative support.
+When most people think of typical VA services the things that come to mind are checking email, returning phone calls, managing their client’s calendar and other remote administrative support.

-In many instances, VA services can include those things, but as we’ve covered previously there are plenty of other services you can offer as well.
+In many instances, VA services can include those things, but as we’ve covered previously there are plenty of other Virtual Assistant services you can offer as well.